Do I have to drink Champagne on New Year's Eve?

 So, what will I be sipping whilst ringing in the New Year?
 I’m opting for a Zind Humbrecht Gewurztraminer from Alsace, followed by a Ribera del Duero from Dominio Fournier.

-What will be your tipple?
+What will be your tipple this New Year's Eve?